dashbird/site/content/blog/can-api-gateway-act-load-balancer.md

 ## Conclusion

 Both API Gateway and Application Load Balancer can be very useful.
-The former is simpler and cheaper, which makes a good option for internal APIs to connect microservices architectures based on AWS Lambda, for example.
+The latter is simpler and cheaper, which makes a good option for internal APIs to connect microservices architectures based on AWS Lambda, for example.
 API Gateway is more suitable especially for APIs that require fine-grained access control and other features not available in ALB.

 In case you would like to learn more about cloud architecture and serverless, you might want to check this [Cloud Knowledge Base](https://dashbird.io/knowledge-base?utm_source=dashbird-blog&utm_medium=article&utm_campaign=well-architected&utm_content=api-gateway-vs-alb).